Nocheto Help (3.X.X)

 delete

-delete current move (with the rest of line)
+delete current move (with the rest of the branch)

 promote